ardouglass/address-mapper-wp/README.md

-# address-mapper
+# Address Mapper WordPress Plugin
-A WordPress plugin that allows users to upload CSVs of addresses, and then query them using a custom endpoint of the WordPress REST API.
+A WordPress plugin that allows users to upload CSVs of addresses, geocode them, and then query them using a custom endpoint of the WordPress REST API.